 In practice for over 100 years, a leading law firm was facing increasing competitive pressures and shifting market demands, posing a significant threat to its ongoing success.
 Seeking strategies to address these challenges, they commissioned CPA Global to conduct a detailed audit of their current practices.
 The findings of the analysis enabled CPA Global to present a range of initiatives that could help the firm adapt to achieve its ambitions.

 The European firm is one of the largest in its country.
 Founded over a hundred years ago, they employ around one hundred staff, half of whom are IP attorneys.
-They offer a complete range of legal and IP services and have an international profile, specialising in particular on the Asian market.
+They offer a complete range of legal and IP services and have an international profile, specializing in particular on the Asian market.
 The law firm uses both an IP Management System and renewal services from CPA Global.

 After many successful years as the leading IP law firm in its country, the firm’s position was under threat.
 Increasing competition, evolving service demands from clients and elevated price sensitivity, particularly within the Asian market, were eroding the scale and profitability of the firm.